yangzhou6666/ASRProphet/models/wav2vec2_asr/run_hubert.md

 **pure_diversity**
 "YBAA" "ZHAA" "ASI" "TNI" "NCC" "TXHC" "EBVS" "ERMS" "YDCK" "YKWK" "THV" "TLV"
 ```
-for model in "hubert"
+for accent in "ZHAA" "EBVS"
 do
-  for seed in 2
+  for seed in 1
   do
-    for size in 200 300
+    for size in 400
     do
-      for accent in "NCC"
+      for model in "wav2vec-base"
       do
         sampling_method=pure_diversity
         echo $accent $seed $size $sampling_method